AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 description: The Comments summary can be accessed directly from the following areas:
 ---

-# Print and Export Comments in `Workfront Proof`
+# Print and Export Comments in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Printing Comments